moby/moby/docs/sources/reference/commandline/cli.md

 timestamp, for example `2014-09-16T06:17:46.000000000Z`, to each log entry.
 To ensure that the timestamps for are aligned the nano-second part of the timestamp will be padded with zero when necessary.

+The `docker logs --filter` command accepts the following filters:

+* since
+* before

+The value to these filters must be in one of the following formats:

+`yyyy-dd-mm hh:mm`: show logs from that day and time onwards.
+`yyyy-dd-mm`: show logs from 00:00 on that day and onwards.
+`hh:mm`: show logs from that time today and onwards.

 ## port